 Unlike the IMA membership fee, the CMA entrance fee is a one-time fee you’ll pay when you’re ready to become CMA certified.
 The CMA entrance fee ranges from $188 to $250 and also depends on the membership type.
 While the CMA entrance fee is required, it also provides you with benefits outside of entrance into the CMA program.
 In short, you’re not just paying a fee for the sake of paying a fee.

-$311 per part.
-A member can enjoy the student discount for up to 6 years as long as the candidate continues to take at least 6 credit hours per semester.
+For Professional Members, the CMA entrance fee is $250.
+But Academic and Student members can pay a discounted price of just $188.
+A Student Member can enjoy this discount for up to 6 years as long as they continue to take at least 6 credit hours per semester.

 |3.
 Exam Registration|

 1. The student discount is for current students only (defined as those who have taken at least 6 credit hours of courses in the past semester).
 Graduated students do not qualify.

 2. There is an extra one-time $15 application fee for first-time registration.